Mobile vaccine clinics in Long Beach hope to bridge vaccine disparity for elder residents in underserved communities

 The Feb.
 20 mobile clinic was a partnership between District 1 Councilmember Mary Zendejas, District 7 Councilmember Roberto Uranga and community organizations.

 “The event on Saturday was directly a result of my Latinos Contra Covid Task Force (Latinos Against Covid Task Force) that I had created back in December,” Zendejas said.
-“The numbers in my district in regards to COVID were very, very very high, and I felt like I couldn’t just sit there and feel like I couldn’t do anything.
+“The numbers in my district in regards to COVID were very, very very high, and I felt like I couldn’t just sit there and feel like I couldn’t do anything.”

 “I had to do something so I decided to create this task force to try to find one, reasons on why this is affecting the Latino community at an alarming rate.
 And to the find solutions to stop the spread of COVID, and really address, you know, the issues that are happening in this community,” Zendejas said.